-"Cute, fun and cool, Fiat's retro 500 is a hugely stylish, if slightly compromised small car choice."
+"Cute, fun and cool, the retro-looking Fiat 500 is a hugely stylish, if slightly compromised small car choice."

-With its retro styling, the Fiat 500 is seen by some as nothing but an expensive fashion accessory.
-However, as a rival to the established MINI and new Vauxhall Adam, the Italian manufacturer doesn’t need to argue its case for very long.
-Its compact bodywork and light steering make it easy to park, while the eager engines and slick gearbox mean it's great on the open road, too.
-There's a hot Abarth version that’ll crack 60mph in less than eight seconds, but it's not as entertaining to drive as a MINI Cooper S. Entry-level 1.2-litre Pop models are basic and do without kit like air-con and alloy wheels – but even they come with an MP3-compatible stereo, power steering and electric mirrors.
-Sport and Lounge models are more luxurious, and add equipment like Bluetooth and USB connectivity.
-TwinAir models are road tax-exempt and all versions get stop-start technology – making them cheap to insure and ideal for first-time drivers.
+If you’re after fun city car with a real sense of style, then the retro styling of the Fiat 500 could well be the perfect car for you.
+Many see it as nothing more than an expensive fashion accessory, but the little Italian motor is a very real rival for the likes of MINI and the newer Vauxhall Adam.
+It doesn’t take long to see why, with its compact dimensions, solid bodywork and light steering making it truly easy to park, while its responsive engines and smooth gearbox make it equally as assured and fun on the open road, as well.
+There's a souped-up Abarth performance model available that will go from 0-60mph in under eight seconds, but it's not quite as entertaining to drive as the MINI Cooper S. The entry-level 1.2-litre Pop models are somewhat basic in specification, though, doing without normally standard equipment such as air-conditioning and alloy wheels – but they do still come with an MP3-compatible stereo, power steering and electric mirrors.
+Sport and Lounge models are more luxurious, thankfully, adding accessories like Bluetooth and USB connectivity.
+TwinAir models are free from road tax thanks to rock-bottom CO2 emissions, and all models come fitted with stop-start technology, which makes them cheap to insure and ideal for first-time drivers.

-Fiat has deliberately made the 500's steering very light so that it's easy to manoeuvre around city streets and a doddle to park.
-The suspension is firm, though not uncomfortable, and the car has plenty of grip in tight corners.
-There's a range of petrol and diesel engines, but the 875cc TwinAir is the highlight.
-The tiny 85bhp two-cylinder petrol engine is lively and economical, and rewards enthusiastic drivers with its punchy performance.
-However, if you spend a lot of time out of town you’ll be better off with the frugal 1.3-litre Multijet diesel as it's much more comfortable on the motorway and can manage more than 70mpg.
-The manual gearbox is your best bet unless you really need an auto – as the Dualogic option is jerky and overpriced, and not suited to the tiny Italian supermini.
+To say that the 500 is easy to manoeuvre and a doddle to park is a big understatement.
+Fiat deliberately made the 500's steering incredibly light with that very much in mind, so it really is in its element zipping through busy city traffic.
+The suspension is firm, but not uncomfortable, and it has lots of grip when driving around tight corners.
+You get to choose from a range of petrol and diesel engines, but the 875cc TwinAir would be the one we’d recommend.
+The tiny 85bhp two-cylinder petrol engine is both lively and economical, rewarding enthusiastic driving with some truly punchy performance that is a really nice surprise.
+That said, if you spend a lot of time clocking up the mileage on long journeys, you’ll actually be better off going with the frugal 1.3-litre Multijet diesel, which is much more comfortable on the motorway and can manage to return more than 70mpg in combined fuel economy.
+The manual gearbox is easily the best option unless you really do need an automatic, because the Dualogic automatic gearbox is jerky and frankly overpriced – not at all suited to a tiny Italian supermini.

-Despite the fact the 500 has been around since 2008, the baby Fiat remains one of the most fashionable small cars around.
-Cars like the Vauxhall Adam and Citroen DS3 have since arrived in an attempt to cash in on the 500's success but none is yet to make the same impact.
-Residual values remain strong, but there are plenty of good used examples for sale so it should be relatively easy to find a price and spec to suit.
-Electric windows, power steering and an MP3 compatible stereo are standard across the range but you’ll need to upgrade to a mid-spec car to get basic kit like air-conditioning.
+Even though it's been on the market since 2008, the Fiat 500 is still one of the most fashionable small cars that you can buy in the UK.
+Newcomers like the Citroen DS3 and Vauxhall Adam may have attempted to cash in on the 500's storming success, but nothing else has yet managed to have the same level of impact.
+That means that residual values remain high, even though there are still lots of good used examples for sale, so it should be quite easy to find a deal and spec to suit.
+Also, while electric windows, power steering and an MP3-compatible stereo are all standard across the range, you will need to upgrade to a mid-spec model if you want to have some basic equipment like air-conditioning.